taogen-docs/resources-of-learning/#cs-foundations.md

 Some More

 - **Operating Systems Design and Implementation** (3rd, 2006) by Andrew S. Tanenbaum,  Albert S. Woodhull [4.11, 529]
+- Operating Systems: Internals and Design Principles (9th, 2017) by William Stallings [3.7, 408]
 - Principles of Computer System Design: An Introduction by Jerome H. Saltzer [3.64, 45]
 - Systems Performance (2013) by Brendan Gregg [4.50, 419]
 - Operating Systems: Principles and Practice (2nd, 2015) by Thomas Anderson, Michael Dahlin [4.27, 33]